 Selecting which textual data to display

-If the data is formatted as text, hyperlink, or date/time you can use the pick list under the Member tab of the Filter dialog to choose values to include in the display of your Klip.
+If the data is formatted as text, hyperlink, or date/time you can use the pick list under the Member tab of the Filter dialog to choose values to include or exclude in the display of your Klip.

 Note: You can use the search bar to find specific values in your data.

 Setting conditions to filter data

 You can use the Conditions tab to define conditional filters to apply to your data.
 The drop-down menu lists operators for your conditions based on the data type you want to filter on.
 For example, numeric data includes operators like greater than and less than.
 Textual data includes operators like matches, contains, and does not match.
-Date/time data includes today, yesterday, unit to date, in the last, on or before and on and after operators.
+Date/time data includes today, yesterday, unit to date, in the last, on or before, on and after, and last full operators.

 To complete the condition, you can type in a single value or choose a variable from the drop-down menu.
 If your data is formatted as date/time, you can select a date from the calendar picker.
 If you are filtering with a date variable, the date must be in Unix time format.

 The data that matches the conditions will display in your Klip.
 To exclude data based on the conditional filters, use the Exclude check box at the bottom right corner of the Filter dialog.

 The Match Case check box enables you to match your value according to its letter case.

 Add multiple conditions to further customize the display of your data.